 Subtitled “The Acoustic Sessions” and stripping punk riffs off fun favorites and previously unaired pieces, here’s a comprehensive overview of Kris Roe’s naked nerve.

-Interspersing popular tracks such as “In This Diary” with tunes that would see either the light of day later – “The Graveyard Of The Atlantic” might be the best number on offer – and those that still stay in the ensemble’s vaults, the artist taps into introspective depths of his soul yet, in the absence of heaviness, the results are so firmly ingrained within singer-songwriter idiom, they lack luster and clear melody.
-Nothing wrong about it, of course, except for even the hard-hitting “12.15.10” appealing only to the group’s existing fanbase rather then wider audience they deserve.
+Interspersing popular compositions such as “In This Diary” with tunes that would see either the light of day later – “The Graveyard Of The Atlantic” might be the best number on offer – or still stay in the ensemble’s vaults, the artist taps into introspective depths of his soul yet, in the absence of heaviness, the results are so firmly ingrained within the singer-songwriter idiom, they lack luster and clear melody.
+Nothing wrong about it, of course, except for even the hard-hitting “12.15.10” appealing only to the group’s existing fanbase rather than wider audience songs like this deserve.

 Roe doesn’t sweeten an aural pill on “The Hero Dies In This One” and “How I Spent My Summer Vacation” to banish pain which his vocals ooze, while “Skulls” has a funny streak to it, “Broken Promise Ring” seems possessed with certain poise, and “From A Tower” from the entire team proposes a solemn panorama of here and now.
 Sometimes hanging one’s head is the way to see things for what they really are, and hope.
 This album proves as much.